 You might have heard that owning a car in Singapore can be expensive.
 But in reality, a car is not a must-have in this travel-friendly city.
 The government has placed a heavy emphasis on the public transport system, and that has made travelling from one end of the country to the other possible under an hour.
 As of now, there are hundreds of buses and trains plying the streets at any one point, making travel accessible.
 Because of how cost-efficient public transport is, the bulk of the population does not have to tighten their purse strings to get in and around the city for work or leisure.

 A Safe and Secure Environment

 Making the decision to move to another country is not easy, especially after you have gotten used to the way of life in your home country.
 There are many factors to consider before making a huge move.
-One big determiner is the safety and security of a country and Singapore’s long-established reputation as a safe country certainly meets the grade.
+One big determiner is the safety and security of a country, and Singapore’s long-established reputation as a safe country certainly meets the grade.
 As compared to other metropolis, Singapore is significantly safer, evident from the much lower crime rate.
-In terms of the political climate, the city-state has little to no political unrest; while riots and protests are hardly experienced in the country, making it a safe destination to establish your home in.
+In terms of the political climate, the city-state has little to no political unrest.
+Riots and protests are hardly experienced in the country, making it a safe destination to establish your home in.

 2. An Assured Retirement

 Fund Your Retirement Years

 Singapore citizens and permanent residents have the safety net of the Central Provident Fund (CPF) to retire comfortably in their later years.
 The CPF scheme is a pension system that helps working citizens set aside funds for their retirement.
 This would also be beneficial since the income that is taxable drops following the CPF contributions — tax is calculated on the amount after CPF is deducted from your monthly salary.
 After you have turned 55 years old, you are then eligible to withdraw your CPF savings.
 However, the amount that you can withdraw would largely depend on the balance in your account and the year in which you turn of age.

 Access to Various CPF Accounts